Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Theoretical framework

-\blue{} We consider achiral nanoparticles or nanostructures, which can be of C$_{\mathfrak{n} \text v}$, D$_{\mathfrak{n} \text h}$ symmetry (Schoenflies notation).
-The nanoparticles are made from a material with a noncentrosymmetric crytalline lattice (e.g. GaAs or BaTiO$_3$, LiNbO$_3$).
-In such dielectric nanostructures, second harmonic generation is commonly described by nonlinear susceptibility tensor $\hat\chi^{(2)}$~\cite{Boyd2003}:
+We consider achiral nanoparticles or nanostructures, which can be of C$_{\mathfrak{n} \text v}$, D$_{\mathfrak{n} \text h}$ symmetry (Schoenflies notation).
+The nanoparticles are made from a material with a noncentrosymmetric crytalline lattice (e.g., GaAs, BaTiO$_3$, or LiNbO$_3$).
+In such dielectric nanostructures, second harmonic generation is commonly described by the nonlinear susceptibility tensor $\hat\chi^{(2)}$~\cite{Boyd2003}:

 where $P^{2\omega}_i(\vb r)$ is a nonlinear polarization, and $\vb E^{\omega}(\vb r)$ is a fundamental field inside the nanoparticle or nanostructure.
-The second-harmonic generation is given separately as a most common case, and will be further considered in some examples.
-For the high-harmonic generation of order $q$, the nonlinear polarization $P^{q\omega}_i(\vb r)$ can be defined as:
+The second-harmonic generation is given separately as a most common case and will be further considered in some examples.
+For the {perturbative (See discussion in Appendix~\ref{sec:app:pert}) high-harmonic} generation of order $q$, the nonlinear polarization $P^{q\omega}_i(\vb r)$ can be defined as~\cite{Shcherbakov2021-Generationofevenan}:

-The far-field outside the nanoparticle can be described with the help of Green's function~\cite{Novotny, Nikitina2023-Nonlinearcirculardi}:
+The far-field outside the nanoparticle can be described with the help of Green's function~\cite{Novotny, Doost2014-Resonant-stateexpans}: